Provider Choice is ready to support you through the transition to PACE. Click here for more info

 Why can't I invoice for future-dated services?

-If we receive an invoice with a future-dated service, we will email you to advise that we are unable to process your invoice.
-You will need to send through your invoice once the service has been delivered and the details of the invoice are accurate per the services delivered.
+If we receive an invoice with a future-dated service, we’ll email you to let you know and ask that you resubmit the invoice once the service has been delivered or make sure the details are accurate.

 What you need to know about refunds